The Deserts of the Burning Sands

 The vast majority of the people in the Burning Sands region of Erde are humans or dwarves.
 The citizens of the cities, the merchants, and most of the slaves one will see are human.
 While humans of all types are seen, the majority of them are shorter than their western counterparts, with dusky brown skin and brown eyes.
 Their clothing consists of layers of earthtone robes to keep out the hostile environment, and bland in to their surroundings.
 Most of the men wear wrapped turbans to cover their long black hair, while the women cover their heads with a shawl and a veil.
 The sexes are deeply segregated, with men and women seldom working together, but the races mix with very little prejudice.
 Even elves and dwarves can be seen working hand in hand, when their caste permits it.

 The elves of the Burning Sands are the undisputed leaders.
 Whether they are roving bands of raiders or bejeweled kings and queens, they elves have established themselves as the top of the food chain.
-With skin as black as charcoal and eyes that burn purple or red, the sight of a dark elf raider bearing down has frozen many a merchant or traveler on fear.
+With skin as black as charcoal and eyes that burn purple or red, the sight of a dark elf raider bearing down has frozen many a merchant or traveler in fear.
 Their robes are often as black as their skin, and accented with brightly colored sashes and glittering gold ornaments, often studded with red, blue, or green gemstones.
 Rubies are prized by the dark elves, as they are said to be the blood of the planet, containing the power of their gods.
-Many a dark elf wizard has spent their fortune on acquiring flawless rubies.
+Many a dark elf priest or merchant has spent their fortune on acquiring flawless rubies.

 The dwarves that inhabit the Burning Sands region are not far removed from their western cousins, with fair skin, blue or green eyes, and red or black beards.
 However, being on a much more equal footing in their society leaves them in a better place, and dwarven stone or metalwork is celebrated as the greatest in the land.
 Indeed, many of the great cities of the northern areas of the Burning Sands were founded, built, and maintained by dwarves, though their gates were opened to men and elf alike.
 Not fond of woodworking, as it is seen as too soft to last the ages, the vast majority of dwarves own property with a small home in or near a city.
 Upon entering their home, however, one would find that the vast majority of it is underground, where they can escape from the extreme temperatures that makes the Burning Sands so inhospitable.